 One of the first challenges was getting the Palm into a convenient position for the subjects.
 The Palm comes with a cradle, but pressing on the Palm screen while it is in the cradle causes it to rock, and sometimes even fall over.
 It is also too high and at the wrong angle for our subjects.
 Therefore, we tried the Hotsync serial cable sold by Palm.
-Unfortunately, this cable is very short and the subjects could not get the Palm in a good position with the cable plugged into the back of their computer.
-Synergy Solutions gives away a 15-foot serial cable free to people who purchase their SlideShow Commander product (which is based on our Pebbles software and licensed from CMU, see http://www.slideshowcommander.com/), and they donated ten cables for use by this research.
+Unfortunately, this is very short and the subjects could not get the Palm in a good position with the cable plugged into the back of their computer.
+Synergy Solutions gives away a 15-foot serial cable free to people who purchase their SlideShow Commander product (which is licensed from CMU based on our Pebbles software), and they donated ten cables for use by this research.
 These worked very well for our subjects, and can be seen in Figure 1.